CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

  - Instead of the controlling character’s mind attribute, the influence check uses the ally’s mind attribute.
  - The result is also modified by the “unused direct influence” of the character controlling the ally.
- - Revealing an identical ally card reduces the ally’s mind attribute to 0 and allows you to play the card if the influence check is successful.
+ - Revealing an identical ally card reduces the ally’s mind attribute to 0 and allows you to play the card if the influence check is successful.<span id="page59" class="page-number">59</span>

+---

 #### Influencing an Opponent’s Follower